 Medusas Head Facts

-- This amazing plant presents a short, central caudex.
-This immediately spreads into a mass of serpent-like items which resemble the head of Medusa and forms the source of the common name.
+- Furthermore, the distinctive common name of the species derives from its amazing appearance.
+Firstly, this amazing plant presents a short, central caudex.
+Secondly, however, this part of the plant immediately spreads into a mass of serpent-like items which resemble the head of Medusa.

-- Though the IUCN does not currently have a listing for the species, many experts consider it at risk due to the effects of climate change and habitat loss.
+- For the moment, the IUCN does not have a listing for the Medusas Head on its Red List of Threatened Species.
+Nevertheless, many experts consider it to be at risk.
+Further, much like many species, the greatest threats to its continued existence appear to be the effects of climate change and habitat loss.

-The twisting stems of this plant also sometimes bury themselves beneath the soil.
+The plant also evolved yet another remarkable characteristic.
+That’s the fact that the twisting stems of this plant also sometimes bury themselves beneath the soil.
+Surprisingly, it develops great beauty when it blooms.
 During Spring and Summer, the ends of the stems develop a covering of numerous small flowers.
 These appear either white, red, or pink in color.

-Though it does not rank as toxic, the milky colored sap produced by the plant often causes irritation to the eyes and skin, if one finds oneself exposed to it.
+Though it does not rank as toxic, the startling Medusas Head does have some physical traits that serve it as a means of self-defense.
+That holds true due to the particular chemical structure of the viscous liquid it produces within itself.
+In addition, the milky colored sap produced by the plant often causes irritation to the eyes and skin, if one finds oneself exposed to it.

-Within that area, the rather strange looking plant generally grows in deep soil and rocky areas along the coastline, and rarely appears anywhere else.
+However, even within that limited zone of habitation, it has highly specific environmental requirements.
+In point of fact, the rather strange looking plant generally grows in regions consisting of deep soil and rocky areas along the coastline.
+Regrettably, the remarkable plant appears to grow nowhere else.

-Within the areas of its native habitat that remain, it still seems to be abundant.
-Unfortunately, much of the plant’s native habitat has been destroyed by urban development.
+Fortunately, though, good news awaits those who find the Medusas Head a fascinating study.
+That’s because within the areas of its native habitat that remain, it still seems to be abundant.
+Unfortunately, much of the plant’s native habitat has been destroyed, largely due to urban development efforts.